Vor-Art/fishbot_multirobot_sim/README.md

 - Create a parametrized launch file to launch simulation with N agents easily.
 - Simplify SLAM initialization steps and document best practices.
+- Provide the way to slow down gazebo